105 Years On: How King George V Left His Mark On Great Tangley

 To mark their brief stopover, the pair will sign the windows of the manor’s grand dining room, with a ring.
 The date is 21st March, 1913.

-Queen Mary, who was very fond of Prince Ponsonby, would make several further private visits to the manor.
+Queen Mary, who was very fond of Fritz Ponsonby, would make several further private visits to the manor.

 King George V and Queen Mary’s son, Albert, would grace Great Tangley on two occasions, and sign the windows in the Master Suite dressing room – once in 1933 and again after taking the throne in 1936 as George VI, after his brother’s abdication.